-Tiger Woods has been able to excel at almost every level and with 79 wins is second in the all-time list of career victories.
-He also holds 14 majors to his name, just 4 behind Nicklaus, although it does appear now that due to injuries, this number likely won’t be improved upon.
+Tiger Woods has been able to excel at almost every level and with 82 wins is tied in the all-time list of PGA Tour career victories.
+He also holds 15 majors to his name, just 3 behind Nicklaus, although it does appear now that due to injuries, this number likely won’t be improved upon.

 We spoke about Nicklaus setting the lowest ever tournament total of 17 under in 1965, well, it was none other than Tiger Woods that went 1 better in 1997 with a stunning 12 stoke victory (still the largest margin of victory today) over Tom Kite.
 It was a win that put Woods firmly on the map and cemented his place as the superstar that he was.